 -- Girlbender875, Jedi Master Misty Sman-Esay, CommChatter, FredNeverDied

-IDEAS FOR THE TAKING: You can find two story ideas that I have put up for grabs below in the stories: The Burial Boy and the Final Daughter (Hunger Games,) Harry Potter and the Polyjuice Potion (Harry Potter,) and What Happens on Gravity Day (The Big Bang Theory).
-Check 'em out and you can write them yourself.
+IDEA FOR THE TAKING: You can find a story idea I have put up for grabs below: Harry Potter and the Polyjuice Potion.
+Check it out and if you like, you can write it yourself.

 "Try to learn to breathe deeply, really to taste food when you eat, and when you sleep, really to sleep.
 Try as much as possible to be wholly alive with all your might, and when you laugh, laugh like hell.
 And when you get angry, get good and angry.
 Try to be alive.
 You will be dead soon enough." --Ernest Hemingway